Pinterest: Pinterest Analytics

-Pinterest Analytics is much like Google Analytics.
-It is a created service that generates comprehensive statistics on a specific website's traffic, commonly used by marketers.
-Pins, pinners, repins, and repinners are some aspects of user data that Pinterest Analytics provides.
-It also collects data that depicts the percentage of change within a specific time, to determine if a product is more popular on a specific day during the week, or slowly becoming unpopular.
-This data helps marketing agencies alter their strategies to gain more popularity, often changing the visual content to appeal to the Pinterest community.
+Pinterest Analytics is a service that generates comprehensive statistics on a specific website's traffic, commonly used by marketers.
+Impressions, Engagements, Pin clicks, Outbound clicks, and Saves are some aspects of user data that Pinterest Analytics provides.
+It also collects data that depicts the percentage of change within a specific time to determine if a product is more popular on a specific day during the week or is slowly becoming unpopular.
+This data can help marketing agencies.
 The "Most Clicked" tab in Pinterest Analytics demonstrates products that are more likely to sell.
-Through the access of Pinterest Analytics, companies receive insight to data via API.
+Through the access of Pinterest Analytics, companies receive data via API.